July 25, 2022

 There are some out there that are fantastic rock stars!
 I know I’ve seen them myself.

 And then there are the rest of them… Read More

 I received a lot of interesting feedback on my last post, “What Defines Project Success,” which has necessitated a follow-up.

 For those who missed the discussion, Aaron Shenhar et al. summarized it perfectly by saying there is no one-size-fits-all definition for project success.
 Instead, it’s based on the philosophy of “how different dimensions mean different things to different stakeholders at different times and for different projects.”

-Every project is different and hence could have different success criteria.
-These were the exact same sentiments that folks shared in the discussion on my last post.
+Every project is different and hence could have other success criteria.
+These were the same sentiments that folks shared in the discussion on my last post.
 This time we’ll dissect the concept of project success by breaking down some of the buzzwords surrounding it.

 Entrepreneurship & Project Management [Interview]

 I used to work for someone who said, “We’ve all got the choice to buy a bucket and a brush.”
 He meant that if you weren’t happy at work for whatever reason, you could go and set up as a window cleaner and run your own business.